jfet97/andreasimonecostadotdev/content/posts/Parsing raw data with existential types.en.md

 The function `doLogPushPop` takes an `ArrayE` and set the continuation to pop an element from the array, unshift it back and then log the array.
 The client of the `ArrayE` doesn't know the type of the array's elements, but can still operate on it.

-## Parsing raw structure
+## Parsing raw data

-Let's say we got some raw structure from somewhere and we want to parse it.
+Let's say we got some raw data from somewhere and we want to parse it.
 In particular, we want to parse an array of unknown entities and __we want to be sure they are all of the same type__:

 ```typescript
 function parseRawArray<T>(xs: unknown[]): Array<T> {